- Corporate Services

 Registration for specific sectors such as healthcare, energy equipment, and specialized services

-Want to Register Your Business?
+Want to Register Your Interest?

 Get expert guidance to start your vendor registration today!

 Each portal has different requirements according to industry standards.
-Your business activity and target customers determine which platforms you have to focus on. Â
+Your business activity and target customers determine which platforms you have to focus on.
+These organisations establish the official procurement and vendor registration standards that are adhered to in Saudi Arabia’s supplier qualification framework.

-Prepare these documents before you start your vendor registration application:Â Â
+Prepare these documents before you start your vendor registration application:

 Corporate Documents